jitpack/jitpack.io/BUILDING.md

 to install the jar and pom file in it's local maven repository.
 With maven-publishing plugin it will run `./gradlew build publishToMavenLocal`.

+Note that if your project isn't using a Gradle wrapper JitPack will build it with Gradle 2.4.

 ### Example projects

  - Simple - https://github.com/jitpack/gradle-simple